Princesseuh/erika.florist/src/content/catalogue/games/demonssouls.md

   cover_alt: Shows a knight with blue fog around them
 ---

-One of my favorite games of all time!
-I didn't play it as much as its successor, Dark Souls
+I didn't play it as much as its successor, but it's definitely one of my favorite games of all time!

-I really appreciate how weird it is, a lot of hidden mechanics, things that don't make sense and environnements that are not PLEASANT to go through.
-It feels like the game always hate you, everyone and everything want you away which is such a refreshing feeling in video games.
+I really appreciate how weird it is, a lot of hidden mechanics (world tendency wow!), things that don't make sense and environnements that are not PLEASANT to go through.
+It feels like the game always hate you, and everyone and everything want you away which is such a refreshing feeling in video games.
 I'm all for it

 (Originally played years ago towards its release, dates are from a recent playthrough)